Cornices/cornice.ext.swagger/docs/source/tutorial.rst

 `Pyramid documentation <http://docs.pylonsproject.org/projects/pyramid>`_

 By default API explorer will be served under `/api-explorer` path in your application.
-You can easily configure the paths, required pyramid view permissions or route factory.
+You can easily configure the paths, required permissions and Pyramid route factory.

+Additional ``kwargs`` passed to this directive will be passed to ``CorniceSwagger.generate`` method.

 Extracting path parameters
 ==========================